Rasmuskilp/kubernetes_app/README.md

         to show ip (though it is local anyway) ​[18:20] Rasmus Kilp
         $ kubectl expose deployment rasmus-upn --port=8080
-#These are instructions oh how to run an app deployment with kubernetes
+#These are instructions on how to run an app deployment with kubernetes
-##Assumes you have a prebuild docker image
+##Assumes you have a prebuilt docker image
-##First you need to proxy to get deployment
+##First you need to proxy to get deployment (on a second terminal)
 kubectl proxy --port=3000
 #to show deployments
 kubectl get deployments